 It will not be allowed to import many essential oils from Russia into the European Union from early 2023 onwards.
 As a result, it is difficult to anticipate how this will affect the market generally speaking.
 It's known that there are big stocks available for 'Russian products' to satisfy the demand on the market for a while.
 In addition, many oils are available from alternative countries.

 CLARY SAGE OIL

-It has been a disappointing crop, but the There is limited production of oil.
-While the demand for the oil remains high.
+It has been a disappointing crop, but the demand for the oil remains high.
 This has led to increased prices.